ARCANGEL0/reaperMD/README.md

     ["447598848203", '𝙊𝙬𝙣𝙚𝙧', true], // Your glorious WhatsApp number (country code + number all together, pal) ];

-// Identify the lucky few allowed to slide into byteSec-MD's DMs global.permitido = [
+// Identify the lucky few allowed to slide into reaperMD's DMs global.permitido = [
     ["1518833273"], // Add any other numbers that deserve your time ["00000000"], // Placeholder for extra numbers - because you might get popular